tbody-cfs/hermes-3/docs/sphinx/developer.rst

 for more info.

-Adding new options
+Adding new settings
 ~~~~~~~~~~~~~~

-Adding new settings is simple and uses the following syntax:
+This is simple and uses the following syntax:

 .. code-block:: ini

    bndry_flux = options["bndry_flux"]
                      .doc("Allow flows through radial boundaries")
                      .withDefault<bool>(true);